Imaginativeone-WordPress/WordPress-5-Cookbook/Contents.md

       - [ ] Getting ready
       - [ ] How to do it...
       - [ ] How it works...

-    - [ ] WordPress as an Application Framework
+## 07 WordPress as an Application Framework
+  - Details
     - [ ] Technical requirements
     - [ ] Managing advanced data with custom post types
       - [ ] Getting ready